spacetelescope/crds/docs/doc/source/web_site_use.rst

 Context
 +++++++

-The context defines the versions set of CRDS rules used to select best references.
+The context defines the set of CRDS rules used to select best references.
 *Edit* is the default context from which most newly created contexts are derived.
-*Operational* is the context currently in use by the pipeline.   *Recent* shows the most recent contexts.   *User Specified* enables the submitter to type in the name of any other known context.
+*Operational* is the context currently in use by the pipeline.   *Recent* shows the most recently created contexts.   *User Specified* enables the submitter to type in the name of any other known context.

 Dataset
 +++++++